ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Alyvix Editor's menu has the following actions available:

-* |runblue|:  Execute the current script displayed in the scripting panel
+* |runblue| ---  Execute the current script displayed in the scripting panel
 * **New:**  Throw away the current test case, replacing it with an empty one.
 Be sure to save the currently open test case before selecting this action as you will not be asked to confirm.
 * **Open:**  Throw away the current test case, replacing it with one chosen in the file dialog.